-- Sleep struggles: Interruption in regular sleep patterns is by far the biggest problem following a daylight saving time shift.
-Even a small change in your snooze schedule can knock your natural circadian rhythm out of whack.
-The resulting lack of sleep in the days following a clock change can lead to grogginess and loss of mental acuity.
+Sleep StrugglesInterruption of regular sleep patterns is by far the biggest problem with daylight saving time.
+Even a small change in your sleep schedule can knock your natural circadian rhythm out of whack.
+One study found that the average person loses about 40 minutes of sleep on the Monday following the switch to daylight saving time.
+This may not seem significant, but sleep deprivation and circadian misalignment in the days following the change can lead to grogginess, forgetfulness and poor concentration.

 The biggest problem that older individuals have with daylight saving time is loss of sleep.

-- Stick to a routine: Adhering to a regular sleep pattern (varying the time you go to bed and the time you wake up by no more than 20 minutes) helps keep your internal cycle on track, despite a slight time change, says Mingrone.
+Stick to a routine.Adhering to a regular sleep pattern (varying the time you go to bed and the time you wake up by no more than 20 minutes) helps keep your internal cycle on track, despite a slight time change, says Mingrone.

-Stay away from sleep disrupters: Caffeine, alcohol, over-the-counter sleep medications and naps are all no-nos, especially during the days surrounding daylight saving time, according to Roth-Maguire.
+Stay away from sleep disrupters.Caffeine, alcohol, over-the-counter sleep medications and additional naps are all no-nos, especially during the days surrounding daylight saving time, according to Roth Maguire.

-- Get some sun: Exposure to natural sunlight helps regulate your body’s natural rhythms.
-Depending on where you live, the weather may be too cold to spend too much time outside, but you can at least pull up the shade and sit in front of the window for a few minutes.
+Get some sun.Exposure to natural sunlight helps regulate your body’s natural rhythms.
+Depending on where you live, the weather may still be too cold to spend much time outside, but you can at least open your blinds and sit in front of a window for a few minutes.

-Work up a sweat: Engaging in some form of cardiovascular exercise (walking, jogging, biking, swimming) in the late afternoon or early evening may help you fall asleep easier.
-If you don’t have the time or energy to spare, a hot bath can achieve the same result, according to Mingrone, who says that first raising your body temperature, and then gradually lowering it right before bed time encourages your body to produce the sleep-inducing hormone, melatonin.
+Work up a sweat.Engaging in some form of cardiovascular exercise (e.g., walking, jogging, biking, swimming) in the late afternoon or early evening may help you fall asleep easier.
+If you don’t have the time or energy to spare, a hot bath can achieve the same result.
+Mingrone explains that first raising your body temperature and then gradually lowering it right before bedtime encourages production of the sleep-inducing hormone melatonin.

-- Practice good sleep "hygiene": Roth-Maguire says that anyone having trouble sleeping should ask themselves three questions about their sleep environment: Is it dark enough?
+Practice good sleep hygiene.Roth Maguire says that anyone having trouble sleeping should ask themselves three questions about their sleep environment: Is it dark enough?
 Is it cool enough?
 Is it quiet enough?
-The final question—is it quiet enough—is especially important for older adults because they are more likely to be awoken by nighttime noise.
+The final question is especially important for older adults since they are more likely to be awoken by nighttime noise.